Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D19
+SQL tasks at work today.
+I’m prepping the annual plan and got to build a stored procedure that utilised CTE’s in order to perform a left join on a select distinct clause.
+I havent done that before and was satisfying to solve he problem of why my initial solution had tripled the budget (dodgy non-unique join).
+I also fathomed out how to perform an escape on strings with single quote marks.
+If I hadnt studied basic ruby I wouldnt even know what that meant.
+In SQL you escape a quote with anoother quote eg. ‘Southend’’s group of CCG’’s’
+Pleasing.

 ### R1D18
 I went back to codewars during my lunch break.
 The last time I used it I was so demoralised that I couldnt answer the “easy” grade 8 kata puzzles.
 I’m happy that today I managed to work my way through 4 or 5 with some assistance from StackOverflow.
 Currently my kata rating is 7 with an honour score of 84.